seia-soto/embeddable-wg/README.md

 ### Initialization

-To initialize the class wrappers, you'll simply need to get the `WireguardDevice` and `WireguardPeer` object from native binding.
+To initialize the class wrappers, you'll simply need to retrieve the `WireguardDevice` and `WireguardPeer` object from native binding.

 ```typescript
 import {wg, WgDevice} from 'embeddable-wg';